dbmdlr/home_insurance_application/README.md

     Cancel a policy
     Admin can cancel the policy for the user.

-User Characteristics
+User Characteristics:
   The product should be user friendly; hence the user should not need any software and hardware knowledge.
 The user may be new to Mortage Loan Software products in general.
-Impact of the System
-This is a new product

-Programming language: Java
+Programming language: Java.
 Technologies: Servlets and JSP.
-Database: MySQL
+Database: MySQL.
-Front-end: Bootstrap
+Front-end: Bootstrap.
-Testing: JUnit and Selenium
+Testing: JUnit and Selenium.